ToCraft/CraftedTerrainGeneration/README.md

 *Crafted Terrain Generation Mod* (CTGen) allows you to generate entire Minecraft worlds with just one map image!
 It's fully data-driven, so you can configure it entirely via datapacks- no need for java code, even though it's still possible if you prefer it.
+For an example implementation, you can take a look at [A Storm of Sorts](https://github.com/Deathslayor/AStormOfSwords).

 ### License